Chewy Sourdough Brown Butter Chocolate Chip Cookies

 1 (227g) cup unsalted butter

-• Once butter is browned, remove the saucepan from heat and transfer the butter to a the stand mixer bowl to cool to and become solid again.
+• Once butter is browned, remove the saucepan from heat and transfer the butter to a the stand mixer bowl to cool to and become thicker again.
+You can pop the butter in the frig for 30 minutes to speed this process up if need just avoid it becoming solid, it should be soft.

 Prepare the Dough: